LaunchCodeEducation/linux/content/userspace-applications/walkthrough/wget/_index.md

 You can use it to download files over public networks like the internet.

 {{% notice note %}}
-We will only be seeing examples of downloading files over the internet.
+You will only be seeing examples of downloading files over the internet.
 {{% /notice %}}

 ## Usage